-Faraday's law of electromagnetic induction indicates that the induced voltage in a closed circuit is directly proportional to the speed with which the magnetic flux that crosses any surface with the circuit as an edge varies.
+Faraday's law of electromagnetic induction states that the induced voltage in a closed circuit is directly proportional to the speed with which the magnetic flux that crosses any surface with the circuit as an edge varies.

 Faraday's Law of Induction Formula

 The following formula defines the relationship between the variation of the magnetic flux that passes through a surface S, which is closed by the contour C, and the electric field along the same contour:

 dl is an infinitesimal element of contour C.

 dA is the differential element of the surface S.

 With the right-hand rule, we can know the directions of the contours C and of dA.